OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 ## Providing safety

 A big requirement for Copilot extensions is to provide a safe environment for your users.
-Everyone has heard stories now about LLMs providing biased, insulting, or dangerous answers to questions.
+Everyone has heard stories now about LLMs providing biased, insulting, silly, or dangerous answers to questions.

-The reality is this is an unsolved problem with LLMs generally.
+This is an unsolved problem with LLMs generally.
 The New Scientist article [Why curbing chatbots' worst exploits is a game of whack-a-mole](https://www.newscientist.com/article/mg26234881-200-why-curbing-chatbots-worst-exploits-is-a-game-of-whack-a-mole) highlights some of the limitations:

 > But these firms aren’t claiming that any model is perfectly safe, because they can’t.
 In just the past month, we have been told about three major new ways to jailbreak some of the largest chatbot models, including GPT-4 and Claude 3.
 >